DataDog/dd-sdk-android/docs/trace_collection.md

    }

    ```
-9. (Optional) How to manually distribute traces between your environments, for example frontend - backend:
+8. (Optional) To manually distribute traces between your environments, for example frontend to backend:

    * Step 1: Inject tracer context in the client request.